Nonparametric estimation of multivariate convex-transformed densities: Main results

-In this section we discuss several examples of monotone models.
-First two families based on increasing transformations $h$:

-\begin{ex}[Log-convex densities ] This increasing model is defined by $h(y) = e^y$ and $C = \RealP^d$.
+In this section, we discuss several examples of monotone models.
+The first two families are based on increasing transformations $h$. \begin{ex}[(Log-convex densities)] This increasing model is defined by $h(y) = e^y$.
 Limit points are $y_0 = -\infty$ and $y_{\infty} = \infty$.
-Assumption I.1 holds for any $\alpha>d$.
-These classes of densities were considered by \citet*{MR1637480}, who established several useful preservation properties.
-In particular, log-convexity is preserved under mixtures (\citet*[Proposition 3]{MR1637480}) and under marginalization (\citet*[Remark 8, p.
-361]{MR1637480}). \end{ex} \begin{ex}[$r-$Convex densities] This family of increasing models is defined by the transforms $h(y)=\max(y,0)^{s} = y_+^{s}$ with $s>0$ and $C = \RealP^d$.
-Limit points are: $y_{0}=0$ and $y_{\infty}=+\infty$.
-Assumption~\ref{aI-integr-zero} holds for any $\alpha>d$.
-As noted in Section~\ref{sec:intro} the model $\Model(y_{+}^{1/r}, \RealP^d)$ corresponds to the class of $r-$convex densities, with $r=\infty$ corresponding to the log-convex densities of the previous example.
-For $r < \infty$ these classes seem to have not been previously discussed or considered, except in special cases: the case $r=1$ and $d=1$ corresponds to the class of decreasing convex densities on $\RealP$ considered by \citet*{MR1891742}.
+Assumption \hyperlink{aI-integr-zero}{(I.1)} holds for any $\alpha >d$.
+These classes of densities were considered by \citet{MR1637480}, who established several useful preservation properties.
+In particular, log-convexity is preserved under mixtures [\citet {MR1637480}, Proposition 3] and under marginalization [\citet{MR1637480}, Remark 8, page 361]. \end{ex} \begin{ex}[($r$-convex densities)] This family of increasing models is defined by the transforms $h(y)=\max(y,0)^{s} = y_+^{s}$ with $s>0$.
+Limit points are $y_{0}=0$ and $y_{\infty}=+\infty$.
+Assumption \hyperlink{aI-integr-zero}{(I.1)} holds for any $\alpha>d$.
+As noted in Section~\ref{sec:intro}, the model $\Model(y_{+}^{1/r}, \RealP^d)$ corresponds to the class of $r$-convex densities, with $r=\infty$ corresponding to the log-convex densities of the previous example.
+For $r < \infty$, these classes appear not to have been previously discussed or considered, except in special cases: the case $r=1$ and $d=1$ corresponds to the class of decreasing convex densities on $\RealP$ considered by \citet{MR1891742}.
 It follows from Lemma~\ref{ch-def-comp} that

 \end{ex}